Gdeepika-Cse/GAME-DEVELOPMENT/README.md

 ![Screenshot 2025-04-30 200821](https://github.com/user-attachments/assets/d771f8ba-d8e2-4f70-aae3-59b0108af319)

 # Result :

-o implement the DDA algorithm to draw a line using a c coding is verified successfully
+To implement the DDA algorithm to draw a line using a c coding is verified successfully